ADA Amendments Act: Latest Court Developments

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will provide employment counsel with a survey of trends involving ADA Amendments Act (ADAAA) claims over the past few years.
+This CLE course will provide employment counsel with a survey of trends involving ADA Amendments Act (ADAAA) claims over the past few years.
 The panel will outline an employer’s legal obligations when an employee requests an accommodation and will offer strategies to avoid and defend against disability claims.

 - Recent case law analyzing the ADAAA